Documentation Archive Developer

 Modeling Many-To-Many Relationships

 To model a many-to-many relationship between objects is simple: each object manages a collection of the other kind.
 For example, consider the many-to-many relationship between employees and projects.
-To model this relationship in objects, an Employee has an NSArray, projects, of all the projects they work on; and a Project class has an NSArray, employees, of all its members.
+To model this relationship in objects, an Employee has an NSArray, projects, of all the projects he or she works on; and a Project class has an NSArray, employees, of all its members.

 To model a many-to-many relationship in a database, you have to create an intermediate table (also known as a correlation or join table).
 For example, the database for employees and projects might have EMPLOYEE, PROJECT, and EMP_PROJ tables, where EMP_PROJ is the correlation table.
 The appendix "Entity-Relationship Modeling" provides more information on the tables behind a many-to-many relationship.